karimelkh/inventory_ms/README.md

 ### fixes

-- fix: change the default home look
+- change the default home look
-- fix: make some enhancements in `items.views.index` (and for other apps)
+- make some enhancements in `items.views.index` (and for other apps)
-- fix tailwind problem (not compiling some the classes in `categories` app)
+- ailwind problem (not compiling some the classes in `categories` app)
-- fix: delay/lag in loading styles after hiding columns (just in Firefox)
+- delay/lag in loading styles after hiding columns (just in Firefox)
   - **possible solutions:**
     - return a json response and generate table in JS
+- fix all update/remove buttons
+- fix `show_item` view: does not work when `save` button clicked
+- delete/update button for users
+- fix `update` buttons for:
+    - sites
+    - categories
+    - suppliers

 ### feats

+- send a message when a form does not create a new thing and the reason
+- class-based view
+- search
+- add animations to messages
 - make the forms with separated html files and use ajax to get them as popups
+- when all the checkbox are unchecked, uncheck the select all one
 - form help messages
 - make short links like: `i` -> `items`
 - rename files/images after uploading them